About Mid Tier caching

 The first time a form, view, or form and view combination is requested via BMC Remedy Mid Tier, performance can be impacted by the intensive processing necessary to obtain the form, field, active link, and associated information from BMC Remedy AR System server.
 This can be time consuming when there are large forms with many fields and many associated active links.
 It is also important that memory is not consumed for forms that are not accessed.

-Also refer to the mid tier caching recommendations.
+Also refer to the Mid tier caching best practices below.

 While you upgrade BMC Remedy Mid Tier, if the cache version number changes, the catalina.out file logs the following message, and BMC Remedy Mid Tier rebuilds the cache: